heymeche/heymeche/README.md

 I enjoy programming and solving problems through logic and creativity.
 Math has always been a passion of mine, and I love exploring how it connects with code.
 I've also learned about **Machine Learning** and **Natural Language Processing (NLP)**, and I'm excited to keep growing in those areas.
-When I'm not coding, I enjoy **knitting**, **cooking**, and spending time with friends.

 ---

 <details open>
   <summary>🎓 Education:</summary>

-- 🎓 MSc in Applied Mathematics, Center for Research in Mathematics *(soon)*
+-  MSc in Applied Mathematics, Center for Research in Mathematics *(soon)*
-- 🎓 BSc in Physical Mathematics, Universidad Michoacana de San Nicolás de Hidalgo
+-  BSc in Physical Mathematics, Universidad Michoacana de San Nicolás de Hidalgo
 </details>

 ---

-## ✨ Projects

 🔸 **Coming soon!**
 Stay tuned for my latest work — currently updating and uploading some of my projects.